Honda XBR500

 The Honda XBR 500 is a 500cc Japanese sports motorcycle launched by Honda in 1985 and in response to the Yamaha SR500.
-It is powered by a single-cylinder four-valve engine with the valves arranged radially relative to the geometric centre of the hemispherical combustion chamber - (Honda's Radial Four Valve Combustion Chamber, or RFVC) and actuated via intermediate sub-rockers.
+It is powered by a single-cylinder four-valve engine with the valve stem axes arranged radially relative to the geometric centre of the hemispherical combustion chamber - (Honda's Radial Four Valve Combustion Chamber, or RFVC) and actuated by rockers and intermediate sub-rockers.
 Displacing 498 cc and producing 27 or 44 hp (depending upon specific market legislation), the engine, having its origins in the Honda XR series off-road models, features a "quasi-dry sump", the bulk of the oil being stored in a separate tank below the seat but a proportion (ca. 0,5 litres) of the lubricant remaining in the crankcase sump.
 The steel-braided hoses connecting the oil tank to the engine (clearly visible at the right-hand side of the motorcycle) are a strong visual element.

 The two exhaust valves enabled the motorcycle to be fitted with two separate exhaust systems.
 The motorcycle had both an electric start and a kick start.
-On earlier models, the kick start was linked by a cable to an exhaust valve decompressor to reduce cylinder compression during manual engine starting; later examples incorporated an automatic valve lifter with the camshaft.
-This also assisted in reducing the starter motor loads.
-The fuel-efficient engine combined with the large fuel tank capacity (20 litres/5,28 US galls) provided the bike with a long range (typically well in excess of 200 miles) between refueling.
+On earlier models, the kick start was linked by a cable to an exhaust valve lifter to reduce cylinder compression during manual engine starting; later examples incorporated an automatic valve lifter as part of the camshaft assembly.
+This also assisted in reducing the starter motor cranking loads.
+The fuel-efficient engine combined with the large fuel tank capacity (20 litres/5,28 US galls) provided the bike with a long range (typically well in excess of 200 miles/322km) between refueling.

 XBR500s (F,G and some H sub-types) were fitted with 18" Comstar wheels and tubeless tyres, 100/90 front and 110/90 rear.
 The frame was of a single-downtube, dual-cradle design having a box-section swinging arm and conventionally sprung rear suspension.
-The last iterations - some XBR500H and all XBR500SJ types - were supplied with traditional wire wheels and tubed tyres.
-The XBR500 is a fine-handling machine with sprightly performance and a wheelbase of 1,400 mm (55 in).
-A detachable pillion seat cover was supplied to simulate a café-racer look, but Honda subsequently released a dedicated café racer version of near-identical mechanical specification although of less power - the Honda GB500 TT - which featured some "classic British qualities", such as a solo seat, seat hump, wire wheels, two-into-one exhaust system and a fuel-tank with gold pinstriping reminiscent of the earlier AJS and Velocette machines.
+The last iterations - some XBR500H and all XBR500J types - were supplied with traditional wire wheels and tubed tyres.
+The narrow, 150kg (dry) XBR500 with a wheelbase of 1,400 mm (55 in) is a fine-handling machine with a sprightly performance.
+A detachable pillion seat cover was supplied to simulate a café-racer look, but Honda subsequently released a dedicated café racer version of near-identical mechanical specification although of lesser power - the Honda GB500 TT - which featured some "classic British qualities", such as a solo seat, seat hump, wire wheels, two-into-one exhaust system and a fuel-tank with gold pinstriping reminiscent of the earlier AJS and Velocette machines thought to inspire its styling.